BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Snow falls on summer fields, autumn leaves grow on spring trees\]

-\[Four shadowy Noaidi figures appear at the cardinal directions\]
+\[Four shadowy Thaum figures appear at the cardinal directions\]

 \[Between them is a swirling void where a fifth figure occasionally becomes visible\]

-SPRING NOAIDI: \*It stirs again after long slumber.\*
+SPRING THAUM: \*It stirs again after long slumber.\*

-SUMMER NOAIDI: \*The boundaries between us grow thin in the wrong places.\*
+SUMMER THAUM: \*The boundaries between us grow thin in the wrong places.\*

-AUTUMN NOAIDI: \*The cycle threatens to break its pattern.\*
+AUTUMN THAUM: \*The cycle threatens to break its pattern.\*

-WINTER NOAIDI: \*The stillness is disturbed by what should not be.\*
+WINTER THAUM: \*The stillness is disturbed by what should not be.\*

 \[The void between them pulses, showing glimpses of a chaotic landscape\]